Failure of the local-global principle for isotropy of quadratic forms over function fields: Hyperbolicity over a quadratic extension

 For $d \in K\mult$ and $n \geq 2$, we will consider quadratic forms of discriminant $d$ related to $n$-fold Pfister forms, as follows.
 Write $\Pfister{a_1, \dotsc, a_n}$ as $q_0 \perp \quadform{(-1)^n a_1 \dotsc a_n}$, then define $\Pfister{a_1,\dotsc,a_n;d} \;=\; q_0 \,\perp \quadform{(-1)^n a_1 \dotsc a_n d}$.
 For example:

-for $n=2$ and $n=3$, respectively.
-We remark that every quadratic form of dimension 4 is similar to one of this type.
-If $q = \Pfister{a_1,\dotsc,a_n;d}$, we note that, in view of Proposition~\ref{prop:overL} and the fact that $q_L$ is a Pfister form over $L = K(\sqrt{d})$, we have that $q$ is isotropic if and only if $q_L$ is isotropic, generalizing a well-known result about quadratic forms of dimension 4, see \cite[Ch.~2,~Lemma~14.2]{scharlau:book}.
+for $n=1, 2, 3$, respectively.
+We remark that every quadratic form of dimension~$4$ is similar to one of this type.
+We also remark that $\Pfister{a_1,\dotsc,a_n;d}$ becomes isomorphic to $\Pfister{a_1,\dotsc,a_n}$ over $K(\sqrt{d})$.
+In general, these quadratic forms are examples of \linedef{twisted Pfister forms} in the sense of Hoffmann~\cite{hoffmann}.